-Bucharest has a wealth of hotels at every level of luxury – the jewels in the crown are probably the JW Marriott and the Athenee Palace Hilton.
+Bucharest has a wealth of hotels at every level of luxury – here are our recommendations on where to stay in Bucharest.
 All major cities will have something at least in the four-star category.
 If you are looking for something cheaper, it may be more pleasant to stay at a bed-and-breakfast than a mid-level hotel.
 If you are looking for a rural guesthouse or farmhouse to stay at, contact ANTREC, a state-owned agency with a full database of such options.
 Rural hotels are ranked with a number of daisies, instead of stars.

 Romanian hotels sometimes have less attentive staff in summer because the good workers go to western countries, such as Italy, to work during high season.
 But increasingly, the good hotels make it part of their employees’ contracts that they will not disappear in the summer months.
 When you check into a hotel, you need to fill out a form that asks your date of birth, where you were born, your home address and your passport number.
 As strange as it may seem, hotels really are required to obtain this information.
 Police officers sometimes conduct spot checks to ascertain whether the hotel has a full record of all its guests.

 Bucharest, the capital city, is an expansive and bustling metropolis with many good restaurants and hotels.
 Its top attractions include the Village Museum, which contains replicas of peasant homes from around the country, and the Parliament Palace, a grandiose communist-era construction that is one of the world’s biggest buildings.